teleject/hisrc/README.md

 However, if the HiSRC plugin detects fast network or high resolution, then a high resolution image takes the image's place.

+Installing HiSRC
+====

+1. Use [Bower](http://bower.io/search/?q=hisrc)?
+Type "bower install hisrc" into the command line prompt in your project folder:

+`$ bower install hisrc`

+2. Using [node](https://www.npmjs.org/package/hisrc)?
+Install HiSRC with by typing "npm install hisrc" into the command line prompt:

+`$ npm install hisrc`

+3. Or you can press "Download ZIP" button on the main GitHub page to get all the files and manually add them to your project.

 How the HiSRC jQuery Plugin Works
 =====